Smart Contract Platforms in 2020

 Amazingly enough, you can even port Ethereum projects to RSK.
 If you would like to give it a try, check out their resources here.
 It is this level of flexibility that makes RSK a digital asset that people are getting excited about.

 rsk is the most powerful smart contract platform secured by the Bitcoin Network.

 ShapeShift looks forward to seeing what these projects will continue to offer in 2020 and beyond.
-Let’s see what the decade brings to smart contract technology and the masterminds behind some of these incredibly innovative projects.
+Let’s see what the decade brings to smart contract technology and keep an eye on the masterminds behind some of these incredibly innovative projects.